 Discover the opportunities that exist working as a professional chef.
 Find employment at 5-star resort hotels, travel to luxury destinations across the U.S. or abroad working in fine dining establishments, or possibly start your own restaurant.
 The exciting careers are endless, and your journey begins as a student in the Culinary Arts program at WMCC.
 You will be trained by our expert chefs who bring their real-world culinary experiences into the classroom.

-The New Hampshire Culinary Institute’s culinary program offers two options: the two-year Culinary Arts Associate Degree and the Culinary Arts Certificate.
+The New Hampshire Culinary Institute’s culinary pro- gram offers two options: an Associate in Science degree in Culinary Arts and the Culinary Arts certificate.

 Culinary Arts Apprenticeship Program https://www.brettonwoods.com/bwca